Guidelines for Empirical Studies in Software Engineering involving Large Language Models: Guidelines

 \guidelinesubsubsection{Challenges}

-Open-source LLMs face several notable challenges (see also Section \limitationsmitigations).
-First, they often lag behind the most advanced proprietary systems in common benchmarks, making it difficult for researchers to demonstrate clear improvements when evaluating new methods using open LLMs alone (see Section \benchmarksmetrics).
-Additionally, deploying and experimenting with these models typically requires substantial hardware resources, in particular high-performance GPUs, which may be beyond reach for many academic groups (see Section \toolarchitecture).
+Open-source LLMs face several challenges: \begin{itemize} \item \emph{Definitional inconsistency.} Many models release only trained weights without training data or methodological details (``open weight'' openness)~\cite{Gibney2024}, which is why we reference the OSI definition in our recommendations~\cite{OSIAI2024}. \item \emph{Performance gap.} Open models often lag behind the most advanced proprietary ``frontier'' models in common benchmarks, making it difficult to demonstrate clear improvements when evaluating new methods using open LLMs alone. \item \emph{Hardware demands.} Deploying and experimenting with these models typically requires substantial hardware resources, in particular high-performance GPUs that may be beyond reach for many academic groups. \item \emph{Operational complexity.} Unlike APIs provided by proprietary vendors (e.g., the OpenAI API), installing, configuring, and fine-tuning open-source models can be technically demanding. \end{itemize}

-The notion of ``openness'' itself remains in flux: although numerous models are described as open, many release only the trained weights without disclosing the underlying training data or methodological details (see Section \modelversion), a practice sometimes referred to as ``open weight'' openness \cite{Gibney2024}.
-To address this gap, in our recommendations, we have referenced the open-source AI definition proposed by the OSI as an initial framework for what constitutes genuinely open-source AI software~\cite{OSIAI2024}.

-Finally, unlike managed cloud APIs provided by proprietary vendors, installing, configuring, and fine-tuning open-source models can be technically demanding.
-Documentation is often sparse or fragmented, placing a high barrier to entry for researchers without specialized engineering support (see also Section \limitationsmitigations).

 \guidelinesubsubsection{Study Types}